Inside: Learn how to make your very own DIY stomp rocket!

 Making abstract concepts easy for children to understand can be difficult, especially when learning about things that are difficult to see or touch, such as science concepts related to things like gases or plant osmosis or how energy is made.
 To help children understand these types of abstract concepts it is important to look for ways of engaging them actively with the subject – by making the learning hands-on and by engaging the body and the mind through actual, physical application.
 Opportunities for creative expression, excursions or field trips, cooking and fun science experiments are just four great ways to achieve this goal.

-Making an air rocket is certainly one way of making science learning engaging and physical!
+Making a stomp or air rocket is certainly one way of making science learning engaging and physical!
 The whole family had so much fun with this activity and it was a great way to introduce Immy to the concepts of transferring energy and the power of air pressure!

 You will need: